Business

 Open hacks — an initiative pioneered by the Microsoft Commercial Software Engineering (CSE) team — leverages direct evangelism, which puts customers at the heart of product development strategy.

 “We send our own developers to work side by side with our customers to build technology that solves their biggest problems together.
-And in doing so, it has transformed the way we do business entirely,” Microsoft Technical Communications Director Dan Behrendt, wrote in recent article on Entrepreneur.
+And in doing so, it has transformed the way we do business entirely,” Microsoft Technical Communications Director Dan Behrendt, wrote in a recent article on Entrepreneur.

 Behrendt, who is also a member of The Sociable‘s Advisory Board, went on to explain that by working alongside its customers, Microsoft was able to see the problems through their perspectives, which led to better engagements and solutions.